Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: Comparative Analysis of Search Results

 \subsection{Diversity and Overlap of Results}

 \textit{Domain overlap.} To quantify how AI-powered answer engines diverge from traditional web search, we begin by measuring the domain-level overlap between their cited sources and those returned by Google.
 This overlap provides a first-order indicator of whether the two paradigms draw from a shared information ecosystem or surface distinct domain spaces.
-We evaluate 1,000 ranking-style queries (e.g., “Top 10 most reliable smartphones,” “Best reviewed airlines this season”), an important and growing commercial use case for AI search \cite{chatterji2025howpeopleusechatgpt} spanning ten consumer topics \footnote{smartphones, athletic shoes, skin care, electric cars, streaming services, laptops, airlines, hotels, credit cards, and smartwatches.} across five systems: Google Search, GPT-4o (web-enabled), Claude 4.5 Sonnet (web-enabled), Gemini 2.5 Flash (with Google Search grounding), and Perplexity Sonar Pro (search mode: web).
-For each query, we extract all cited URLs, normalize them to their registrable domains, and compute the Jaccard overlap between each model’s domain set and Google’s top-10 results, then average the resulting values across all queries.
-Figure~\ref{fig:ai-google-overlap} summarizes the cross-system overlap.
+We evaluate 1,000 ranking-style queries (e.g., ``Top 10 most reliable smartphones,'' ``Best reviewed airlines this season''), an important and growing commercial use case for AI search \cite{chatterji2025howpeopleusechatgpt} spanning ten consumer topics\footnote{smartphones, athletic shoes, skin care, electric cars, streaming services, laptops, airlines, hotels, credit cards, and smartwatches.} across five systems: Google Search, GPT-4o (web-enabled), Claude 4.5 Sonnet (web-enabled), Gemini 2.5 Flash (with Google Search grounding), and Perplexity Sonar Pro (search mode: web).

+Queries were generated using 100 fixed ranking-oriented templates (e.g., ``Rank the best \{topic\} from 1 to 10'', ``Experts' ranking of the best \{topic\}'', ``Best \{topic\} for most consumers''), each instantiated with the ten consumer topics, yielding 1,000 total queries.
+All systems were queried using identical prompts without personalization, and results were collected within the same time window to minimize temporal drift.
+For each query, we extract the top-10 URLs returned by Google Search and all cited URLs returned by each AI system, normalize them to their registrable domains, and compute the Jaccard overlap between each model’s domain set and Google’s top-10 results, then average the resulting values across all queries.
+Figure~\ref{fig:overlap-panels}(a) summarizes the cross-system overlap.